JShull/VMASC-Presentations/JohnShull/SpringSim/JShull_SS2020_ReferenceDocument.md

 This document is to accompany the presentation given by [John Shull](JShull@odu.edu).
 Please see the below content for a light summary of what was gone over including step by step setup instructions for Unity3d and MRTK.

+A Back-up recorded session was captured and has been posted to [YouTube](https://youtu.be/CaLRp9AmjYg).

 ## Unity3D Setup

 * Download [Unity3d](https://unity3d.com/get-unity/download)